jdsghuman/weatherapp/README.md

 High level list of items completed.

 - [ ] On the initial page load, it should load the weather for the current location
-- [x] Should show the 7 day forecast for each city on the left, and show todays forecast in the top right. (**Could not use the Yahoo Weather API, so this requirement changed**)
+- [x] Should show the 7 day forecast for each city on the left, and show todays forecast in the top right. (**Due to the Yahoo Weather API service not being available, this requirement has changed**)
 - [x] Should show a map of the city on the right
 - [x] Should be able to add a city to the list
 - [x] Should be able to remove a city from the list